 -X POST -d '{"action":"test"}' https://example.com/api

-At Thunderproxy.com, we provide residential proxies that work perfectly with cURL.
-This is especially helpful when testing from different locations or bypassing rate limits.
+At Thunderproxy.com, we provide residential proxies that work perfect with cURL.
+This is helpful when testing websites from different locations or when you need to bypass rate limits.

 Final Thoughts

-cURL is a go-to tool for developers, sysadmins, and testers.
-It’s fast, lightweight, and gets the job done — whether you’re sending JSON, uploading files, or logging into protected endpoints.
+cURL is a tool for developers, system administrators and testers.
+It’s fast and efficient – whether you are sending JSON, uploading files, or logging into protected endpoints.

 Once you learn the basic flags (-X